DKurilo/habit-builder/README.md

 ```
 to remove one credit

-In case file name is habbit you can skip it.
+In case file name is habit you can skip it.

 ## Additional idea to Check
 Also I wanted to check how Haskell can live with clean architecture and on this very primitive example I love how it works.